San Mateo’s ADU Boom: How Local Homeowners Are Cashing In on Backyard Living Spaces

 ADUs can be converted portions of existing homes, additions to new or existing homes, or new stand-alone accessory structures.
 They can also be converted into portions of existing stand-alone accessory structures.

-Many Californians choose to convert their garage into an attached separate living unit.
+Many San Mateo Homeowners choose to convert their garage into an attached separate living unit.
 Others transform basements or add an above-garage space, which makes use of already existing buildings.

 On the other hand, some homeowners prefer to build detached ADUs.
 This involves building a small standalone “cottage” or unit in the backyard with its own entrance, utilities, and required living spaces.